Home / Products / Thin Film Coatings / Front Surface Mirrors / FAQ / Enhanced Aluminium SEA-VIS + SEA-NIR Front Surface Mirrors

 Go to the data sheet of our Enhanced Aluminum Mirrors

-Here you find our FAQ regarding our SEA-VIS and SEA-NIR enhanced aluminum front surface mirrors.
-If you can't find an answer to a question you might have here, please feel free to contact us with your question directly.
-We are pleased to share all available information with you.
+Here you will find our FAQs about our SEA-VIS and SEA-NIR-enhanced aluminum mirrors.
+If you cannot find the answer to your question here, please feel free to contact us directly with your question.
+We will be happy to provide you with all available information.

 Do the mirrors cause ghost images in the optical path?